Floadway/concept/README.md

 ## Developement

-The goal of Floadway is to simplify the coding experience.
+The goal of Floodway is to simplify the coding experience.
 The core idea is that each interface can follow a uniform request scheme:

 **Request**